arj27083/Getting-and-Cleaning-data_Assignment/README.md

 # Getting-and-Cleaning-data_Assignment
-This is a part of evaluation on Coursera
+This is a part of evaluation of Coursera Project

 The script in run_analysis.R does the following: